lvguowei/lvguowei-website/content/post/interesting-finds.md

 Good materials to learn classical mechanics [theoreticalminimum](theoreticalminimum.com).

 A book about coding classic mechanics in Scheme: structure and interpretation of classical mechanics.

+An assembly coding game that you never asked for. http://www.zachtronics.com/tis-100/